Shivangsinhs/AWS-Hands-on-Projects/04_Serverless Microservice/readme.md.txt

-# LevelUp!
-Lab for Serverless
+# Lab for Serverless

-## Lab Overview And High-Level Design
+##  Overview And High-Level Design

 In this lab, we will create a serverless API using Amazon API Gateway, AWS Lambda, and DynamoDB.
 The API will perform various operations on a DynamoDB table, such as create, read, update, and delete items.
 The high-level design of the solution is as follows: